-Have you ever been walking through the grocery store produce section and been tempted to snag a grape from the bunch to taste?
-Have you gone ahead and done it, or do you refrain for some reason or another?
-Do you cringe at people who do this?
+When walking through the grocery store produce section, have you ever grabbed a grape from a bunch to taste?
+Or do you refrain for one reason or another?
+Do you cringe when people do this?
 What about once you’re home?
-Do you go straight into the bag to start snacking or maybe you easily grab an apple and bite right in?
+Do you open the bag and start snacking?

-Pesticides are used to fight a wide variety of potential problems for agricultural crops.
-These include the more obvious such as insects and rodents, but also can help to fight off mold, bacteria, and viruses as well.
-Plants are very susceptible to targeted microbial hazards, so these pesticides have been developed to keep the plants healthy and immune to these infections.
+Farmers use pesticides to fight a wide variety of potential problems for their crops.
+These include the more obvious, such as insects and rodents, but they can also help to fight mold, bacteria, and viruses.
+Pests and disease reduce the productivity of crops, so scientists developed pesticides to keep these plants healthy and immune to infection.

-While this is wonderful for crop production and keeping plants from dying, it is important to understand why washing your fruits and vegetables is essential.
-There is the potential that pesticides are on the produce, but keep in mind that there’s also a chance that three or four people before you picked up the apple you are buying.
-Just as we often know too little about pesticides and such, we also don’t know who handled what before we did.
-You don’t see this as highly debated about, but it goes to show that pesticides may not be as scary as an everyday detail we tend to overlook.
+This is wonderful for crop production and keeping plants from dying.
+But, it’s important to understand why washing your fruits and vegetables is essential.
+Pesticides can be on the produce you buy, but there’s also a chance that several people picked up the apple you’re buying before you.
+Just as we often know too little about pesticides, we also don’t know who handled our food before us.

 Pesticides in Food

-Some may argue that these pesticides are dangerous and can leach into our bodies, causing endless amounts of harm.
-Again, there is no need to panic.
-Thanks to the processing system used in crop agriculture, fruits and veggies are thoroughly rinsed before making it to the store.
-You should always thoroughly wash and prepare these foods to ensure that you are continuing to decrease the amount of pesticide consumption by you and your family.
+Some may argue that these pesticides are dangerous.
+They claim they can enter our bodies and cause endless amounts of harm.
+Again, there’s no need to panic.
+The processing systems used in agriculture wash and rinse your fruit and vegetables before they make it to the store.
+You should still thoroughly wash them once you get home to decrease the amount of pesticides consumed by you and your family.

-Yes, it is always good practice to go ahead and rinse them again at home before eating, but rest assured the residual pesticides that may be on your food are not as harmful as some may lead you to believe.
-Companies work towards ensuring they meet the Maximum Residue Limit (MRL) so that they are keeping their products safe for continued consumption.
+Yes, it’s always a good idea to rinse your produce again at home before eating.
+But rest assured the residual pesticides that may be on your food aren’t as harmful as some may lead you to believe.
+Companies work towards ensuring they meet the maximum legal residue limit set by the Environmental Protection Agency.
+This keeps their products safe for continued consumption.

-According to the EPA, however, today’s foods that are grown while exposed to pesticides are safer than ever before.
-While this may be the case, food-safe options are becoming more sought after and researched, with the hopes to bring entirely food safe pesticides into the agricultural world.
-Pesticides may not be nearly as harmful as they are often believed to be, but why not continue to make them even safer for long-term consumption?
+According to the EPA, today’s foods, even those grown using pesticides, are safer than ever before.
+While this may be the case, less toxic options are becoming more popular—as is the hope of bringing entirely food-safe pesticides into the agricultural world.
+Pesticides may not be nearly as harmful as believed to be, but that doesn’t mean we shouldn’t try to make them even safer for long-term consumption.

-Rather than fight against the use of pesticides in crop agricultural, the focus should be on developing safer alternatives.
-Pesticides protect our crop plants, meaning that pesticides are a good thing.
-There is always room for improvement, but when fighting against myths and correlation over causation, pesticide developers face such scrutiny; they have to fight back just to continue the use as is.
+Rather than fight against the use of pesticides in agriculture, the focus should be on developing safer alternatives.
+Pesticides protect our crops.
+There’s always room for improvement, but we shouldn’t overlook their role in agriculture either.